 My personal definition of “pay it forward” is when you channel the love and kindness that has been shown to you and share it with others.
 In other words, show your love, share your knowledge and pay it forward.

-At Play it Forward’s sister company, Stepping Stones Therapy Network, located in the greater Seattle area.
+At Play it Forward’s sister clinic, Stepping Stones Therapy Network, located in the greater Seattle area.
 Our team of OTs has the privilege to work with an amazing community of kids and families.

 Q: What do you like best about being an OT?